-And in my opinion, using a custom brush is much better because you can create it once and then use it over and over again, instead of going through multiple steps of adding filters each time you want to add the rain effect.
+And in my opinion, using custom Photoshop brushes is much better because you can create it once and then use it over and over again, instead of going through multiple steps of adding filters each time you want to add the rain effect.

 So let’s get started

 We will be adding the rain effect on top of this image, But first, let’s create the custom rain brush.

 1– How to create a rain Brush in Photoshop

 start by creating a new document, set the dimension to 1000px by 1000px, and click on create.